larrywalkerassociates/Analytical-Depletion-Function/Docs/Readme.md

 higher pumping will result in 2x higher depletion all other things being equal).
-An example where this would not be appropriate is if large drawdowns are induced, changing the transmissivity of the aquifer and thusly the response to pumping.
+An example where this would not be appropriate is if large drawdowns are induced, changing the transmissivity of the aquifer and thusly the response to pumping.<br/> <br/> It is ultimately on the user to determine whether these assumptions in combination with potential unaccounted for effects of aquifer heterogeneity and boundary geometries are appropriate for their use case.
+For in depth examples see Barlow and Leake (2012).<br/>

 ### Glover Solution